jannemus/BS3D/README.md

 ## 1.2 Install Preprocess-MKV
 Preprocess-MKV is needed for extracting and processing the MKV files captured using Azure Kinect.
 Make sure you have installed the Azure Kinect SDK (see prerequisites).
 You also need [OpenCV 4.3.0](https://opencv.org/) (or later) and [CMake 3.18.2](https://cmake.org/download/) (or later).

-In the following example, Visual Studio 2015 is used to compile Preprocess-MKV.
+In the following example, Visual Studio 2017 is used to compile Preprocess-MKV.
 Open the Visual Studio command prompt (Start -> VS2015 x64 Native Tools Command Prompt).
 To compile:

+    mkdir preprocess\build
-    cd preprocess-mkv/build
+    cd preprocess\build
     cmake -G"Visual Studio 15 2017 Win64" ..
     cmake --build . --config Release --target install